-Components are user interface controls used to render information on screen, and allow the user to edit that data if required.
+Components are graphical user interface controls used to render information on screen.
+Some components let user edit the value they are bound to, we call them inputs.
 Typical components are a textbox, a checkbox, a radio group, a table, and so on.

 The components are defined in a form's definition json, including some common attributes and some component-specific attributes.
 Most attribute values allow expressions in addition to the type shown in the attribute table.

 Common attributes are attributes used by most components.

 When we reference common attributes in other parts of the documentation, we are referring to this table:

 |id||ID added to the top-most DOM element of the component as |

 |type||Type of component e.g. "text", "boolean", "dataTable"|